Formal Relationships Between Geometrical and Classical Models for Concurrency: Relating models for concurrency

-This adjunction is also relevant for HDA since $\pointed{\nLCSet{1}}\cong\nHDA{1}$.
-The fact that we have to restrict to a subcategory of $\nLPCSet{1}$ in Theorem~\ref{thm:sts-adj} can be explained intuitively by remarking that in transition systems there is no distinction between events and labels: in particular, a transition system cannot contain two distinct transitions with the same event between the same source and the same target.
-In fact this phenomenon does not arise with labeled transition systems and similar functors show that there is directly an equivalence~$\LTS\cong\pointed{\nLCSet{1}}\cong\nHDA{1}$.
-All the other models considered here similarly have labeled variants which give rise to better adjunctions.
-For lack of space, we did not present them here since they are less standard.
+\begin{remark} The fact that we have to restrict to a subcategory of $\nsHDA{1}$ in Theorem~\ref{thm:sts-adj} in order to obtain an equivalence of categories can be explained intuitively by remarking that in transition systems there is no distinction between events and labels: in particular, a transition system cannot contain two distinct transitions with the same event between the same source and the same target.
+For example, the following labeled (pre)cubical set cannot be represented in transition systems:

+More generally, in higher dimensions most models do not have the possibility to ``count'' the number of commutations between events: usually, two transitions either commute or not.
+This contrasts with cubical sets where a tile

+can be filled with many 2-cells.
+This explains why in the following most of the nice adjunctions will be obtained by restricting cubical sets to strongly labeled ones. \end{remark}

+By Proposition~\ref{prop:psh-adj}, the truncation functor~$\HDA\to\nHDA{1}$ admits a right adjoint.
+By composing this adjunction with the one of previous theorem, we obtain an adjunction between~$\TS$ and~$\HDA$.

+\begin{remark} The HDA associated by the right adjoint to a transition system \hbox{$T=(S,i,E,Tran)$} can be described in a more direct way using Proposition~\ref{prop:cts-hda} as generated by the cubical transition system \hbox{$(S,i,E,\ell,E\uplus\{*\},t)$} where \hbox{$\ell:E\to E\uplus\{*\}$} is the canonical injection and $t(x,l)=y$ if $l$ is reduced to an event~$e$ and $(x,e,y)\in Tran$, see Section~\ref{sec:cts} for details. \end{remark}